dtzxporter/ModmeWiki/wiki/apps/Legion.md

 - 2.21 - Fixed crash during model exports, fixed animations missing parts.
 Added support for previewing w/ materials.
 Fixed bug with some image formats.
 - 2.22 - Support for Apex S8 (Audio is no longer backwards compatible), Fix for crash involving an unsupported model format in other paks.
 - 2.23 - Add support for missing scales in animations.
 (Only tested in Maya, may not function properly in Blender)
+- 2.24 - Fixed crash on some models after the chaos update, PNGs have improved compatibility with legacy style importers.